williamlai/sitewise-uploader/README.md

 ![xiao_esp32s3_and_dht11.jpg](doc/images/xiao_esp32s3_and_dht11.jpg)

-## Configure AWS IoT Sitewise
+## Configure AWS IoT SiteWise

-First, we need to create a Sitewise model.
+First, we need to create a SiteWise model.
 This model includes two measurements: temperature and humidity, as shown in the image below.

 ![sitewise_model.jpg](doc/images/sitewise_model.jpg)